The author is a student of ancient and modern European history.

 Tarquin sought to rebuild and restructure Rome and firmly entrench himself in the city by doing so.
 His construction projects put a strain on the plebeians, forcing them to toil at his projects for many years.
-Meanwhile he kept up a string of campaigns that saw the leves take to the field of battle year after year.
+Meanwhile, he kept up a string of campaigns that brought his armies to the field of battle year after year.
 While he was successful, the patricians allowed Tarquin's dictatorial sense of entitlement.
 But when Tarquin failed to capture the cities of the Rutelli by force, opinions in Rome turned swiftly.

 Tarquin was cast out of Rome, his throne seized and dismantled, and all of his immediate family cast down.
 Tarquin did not take these offenses lightly.
 At Silva Arsia, he led an army to a narrow defeat at the hands of the Romans and lost a son for it.
 At Clusium, Tarquin sought the help of his fellow Etruscans, but they too failed to retake his throne in the Roman-Clusium War.
 Now an old man, Tarquin was running out of options.
-But he found one last chance in his son in law, Ocatavius Mamilius.
+But he found one last chance in his son-in-law, Octavius Mamilius.

 There is some debate among historians as to when the Battle of Lake Regillus actually took place.
 Many of the primary records of the early Roman Republic are lost to history.
 Many records were destroyed when the Gauls sacked Rome in 390 BC.
 But others were lost over the ages due to fires and poor record keeping.
 It is likely that leading Roman families throughout the ages destroyed, embellished, or modified records that did not suit their agenda as well.